cybergla/question-classifier/README.md

 # Testing

 To properly test whether the model was useful or not I had to create a benchmark.
-In `naive.py` I developed a naive method of classifying such quesitons.
+In `naive.py` I developed a naive method of classifying such questions.

-1. A quesiton containing `who`, `what`, `when` would be classified accordingly.
+1. A question containing `who`, `what`, `when` would be classified accordingly.
 2. A question containing `"are","is","do","can","does"` were classified as `Affirmation`
 3. Rest were classified as `Unknown`.